One web client for the whole suite.

 Files

-A collaborative drive with folder permissions, sharing links and version history.
+A collaborative drive with folder permissions, revocable share links and version history — the same tree Drive mounts on the office network.

 Chat